-3.2.3.
+4.2.5.
 Completing Your Server Configuration

-- 1. Ensure that the admin user configured above has the correct password defined in /p4/common/config/.p4passwd.p4\1.admin, and then run the p4login1 script (which calls the p4 login command using the .p4passwd.p4\1.admin file). - 2.
-For new servers, run this script, which sets several recommended configurables:
+1. Ensure that the admin user configured above has the correct password defined in /p4/common/config/.p4passwd.p4\1.admin, and then run the p4login1 script (which calls the p4 login command using the .p4passwd.p4\1.admin file).

+2. For new server instances, run this script, which sets several recommended configurables: